-RenalGuard is designed to reduce the toxic effects that contrast media can have on the kidneys, which may lead to a reduction in the incidence of Contrast-Induced Nephropathy (CIN) in at-risk patients.
+RenalGuard is designed to reduce the toxic effects that contrast media can have on the kidneys, which may lead to a reduction in the incidence of Contrast-Associated AKI (CA-AKI) in at-risk patients.
 RenalGuard Therapy® is based on existing published literature, including the PRINCE study1, which support the theory that creating and maintaining a high urine output through the kidneys allows the body to rapidly eliminate contrast, reducing its toxic effects.

 |KIDNEY||Heyman Luckraz, MD||Assess the impact of the RenalGuard(r) system on the reduction of AKI in patients undergoing cardiac surgery||In patients at-risk for AKI, undergoing cardiac surgery with the cardiac pulmonary bypass, the RenalGuard system significantly reduced the incidence of AKI.
 The RenalGuard system can be used safely and reproducibly in Cardiac Surgery.|

 |REMEDIAL III||Carlo Briguori, MD||Evaluate the ability of the two most successful patient “tailored hydration regimens” to protect at-risk patients from CI-AKI by comparing RenalGuard Therapy with left ventricular end-diastolic pressure (LVEDP)-guided hydration (the “POSEIDON” method).||The investigators concluded that RenalGuard Therapy is superior to the LVEDP-guided hydration regimen to prevent the composite of CI-AKI and/or acute pulmonary edema in high-risk patients.|